 So, for example, if you buy a PQ policy that pays out $150,000 of long term care insurance claim benefits, you’ll earn a Medicaid asset disregard that allows you to keep an additional $150,000 over the asset level you would have otherwise had to meet in order to be eligible for Medicaid.
 That means you don’t have to worry about exhausting your insurance coverage and only need to purchase enough insurance to cover your assets.
 An added bonus: the Partnership Program also protects those assets after death from Medicaid estate recovery.

 This is a good thing to put on your checklist if your state doesn’t offer a partnership program.
 If the company you work for offers group long-term care insurance, chances are it will be much less expensive than purchasing it as an individual—especially if you have poor health.
-A couple of added bonuses: you may be able to take your plan with you when you retire, as well as extend it to your spouse or other family.
+A couple of added bonuses: you may be able to take your plan with you when you retire, as well as extend it to your spouse or another family member.